maning/pybossa_phvillages/README.md

 # pybossa_missingmaps
-template for microtasking using pybossa for identifying human settlements and road networks
+template for microtasks using pybossa for identifying human settlements and road networks